 - cigarette smoking declined from 15.8% in 2011 to 12.7% in 2013, despite all the alarmism about the rise of vaping and gateway claims – that is the important statistic, showing a welcome decline in smoking as e-cigarette use has increased.
 We can be sure that the rise in e-cig use caused or contributed to the decline in smoking, but it is much easier to develop a plausible rationale for this than the idea that e-cig use was increasing smoking.

 A new survey of American youth: Monitoring the Future, tends to confirm this and highlights the sharp fall in smoking as e-cigarette use has risen.
 See: New Study Refutes Claim that Electronic Cigarettes are a Gateway to Smoking by Mike Siegel.

 Quite a sense of entitlement.
-The authors of The Worst Letter of 2014 write as if they are owed a place in public debate, as if they have a right to airtime and column inches, and so resent intrusion of something not in their script.
-To claim that their preferred policies are driven out of public debate is also obviously absurd.
+The authors of The Worst Letter of 2014 write as if they are owed a place in public debate as if they have a right to airtime and column inches, and so resent the intrusion of something not in their script.
+To claim that their preferred policies are driven out of the public debate is also obviously absurd.
 The tobacco control establishment has plenty of opportunities to promote its favoured tobacco control techniques – and the news is full of stuff on plain packaging, banning smoking in cars and parks, taxing the poor and mentally ill and so on.
 It is plain silly to complain that vaping is obstructing any debate on these things, especially given the enormous public sector, foundation and charitable resources thrown at tobacco control and against e-cigarettes.
 If the authors of The Worst Letter of 2014 really are losing public interest so catastrophically, then it might be worth asking why, and then listening carefully to the answer.